American Airlines renews push to void pilot contracts

 The new code-sharing proposal would let AMR enter new relationships with other U.S. carriers and their regional partners, subject to limits based on seating and miles traveled.

-It also would allow restricted code-sharing relationships with Alaska Air Group Inc’s (ALK.N) Alaska Airlines and Hawaiian Holdings Inc’s (HA.O) Hawaiian Airlines.
+It also would allow restricted code-sharing relationships with Alaska Air Group Inc’s Alaska Airlines and Hawaiian Holdings Inc’s Hawaiian Airlines.

 “American has taken heed of the court’s decision as to the deficiencies of its previously open-ended domestic code-sharing proposal and has made a revised proposal that imposes real limits,” Todd Duffield, a lawyer for AMR, said in a filing.